osman245/notes/Backend/SpringBoot/SpringBootInAction/Chapter 1.md

 **Starter dependencies**

-- When using the spring mvc framework we would have to have 8 dependencies in your build
+- When using the Spring MVC framework we would have to have 8 dependencies in your build

 ■ org.springframework:spring-core
 ■ org.springframework:spring-web